jgchoti/coral-game/README.md

 - **Feedback Submission**: Players can submit feedback, which is recorded in Google Sheets for further analysis.

 ## Technologies Used
+- HTML5
+- CSS3
+- JavaScript

-[Twine](https://twinery.org/) - A tool for telling interactive, nonlinear stories HTML5
+- [Twine](https://twinery.org/) - A tool for telling interactive, nonlinear stories
-CSS3
-JavaScript

 ## Google Sheets Integration